A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Methodology

-\subsection{\bf{Collaborative Directional Adjustment}}
+\subsubsection{Collaborative Directional Adjustment}

-After each sensor determines its localized optimal orientation, an inter-cell coordination step minimizes sensing redundancy.
+After each sensor determines its localized optimal orientation, an inter-cell coordination step check for conflicts and minimizes sensing redundancy.
 This involves evaluating neighboring sensors' coverage within the same Voronoi partition and adjusting orientations based on the degree of overlap.
-The objective is to maximize coverage within each Voronoi cell while avoiding unnecessary redundancy. \\ For $i, j \in \left\{ 1,2 , \cdots, n\right\},$ consider two neighboring sensors $s_i$ and $s_j$ with robust locations $t_i$ and $t_j$, robust feasibility radii $\rho(s_i)$ and $\rho(s_j)$, and effective sensing radii $r_i$ and $r_j$, respectively.
-Overlap is checked only if $d(t_i,t_j) \leq r_i+r_j$.
+The objective is to maximize coverage within each Voronoi cell while avoiding unnecessary redundancy. \\ For $i, j \in \left\{ 1,2 , \cdots, m\right\},$ consider two neighboring sensors at locations $s_i^o$ and $s_j^o$ with robust locations $s_i^w$ and $s_j^w$, robust feasibility radii $\rho_i$ and $\rho_j$, and effective sensing radii $r_i$ and $r_j$, respectively.
+Overlap is checked only if $d(s_i^w,s_j^w) \leq r_i+r_j$.
 For simplicity, we assume all sensors share the same sensing radius $r_s$, though the approach remains applicable to heterogeneous settings.
-If both sensors select the same vertex as their localized optimal orientation and $d(t_i,t_j) \leq r_i+r_j$, then overlap is inevitable.\\ When overlap is detected, one sensor reorients toward an uncovered region, prioritizing areas with higher coverage density.
-The sensor covering the smaller area shifts to the next-best coverage vertex and repeats the process while checking for conflicts with other sensors.
-The resulting overlap can fall into one of three types, as illustrated in Figure~\ref{fig:collaborative1}, with preferences ordered as (\ref{fig:overlap1}), (\ref{fig:overlap2}) and (\ref{fig:overlap3}), corresponding to decreasing levels of overlap.
+If both sensors select the same vertex as their localized optimal orientation and $d(s_i^w,s_j^w) \leq r_i+r_j$, then overlap is inevitable.\\ When overlap is detected, one sensor reorients toward an uncovered region, prioritizing areas with higher coverage density.
+The sensor with smaller coverage switches to its next-best vertex until the conflict is resolved while checking for conflicts with other sensors.
+The resulting overlap can fall into one of three types, as demonstrated in Figure~\ref{fig:collaborative1}, with preferences ordered as \ref{fig:overlap1}, \ref{fig:overlap2} and \ref{fig:overlap3}, corresponding to decreasing levels of overlap.
+If all alternative vertices are exhausted during conflict resolution, the sensor adopts the orientation that yields minimal overlap.

-\subsection{\bf{Perimeter Coverage Refinement}}
+\subsubsection{\bf{Perimeter Coverage Refinement}}

-To reduce coverage wastage near the network boundary perimeter, sensors adjust orientation to limit outward projection and enhance internal coverage.
-If a sensor is within a threshold $\epsilon$ of the boundary, vertices within $\epsilon$ of the vertical or horizontal edges are excluded from its orientation choices.
-Voronoi–boundary intersection points, treated as vertices, are also omitted.
-This improves overall field efficiency by focusing boundary sensors inward.
+Sensors near the network boundary refine their orientation to reduce outward coverage loss and improve interior sensing: if a sensor lies within a threshold $\epsilon$ of the boundary, it excludes vertices within $\epsilon$ of the region edges (vertical or horizontal).
+It removes Voronoi–boundary intersection points from its admissible orientation set, thereby promoting inward-facing directions and enhancing overall coverage efficiency.